berkeley-cs61as/markdown-courseware/textbook/chapter16 6 - scheme1.scm and Generic Operators/section06 Homework 6.md

 evaluating some expressions.
 Remember: you have all the Racket primitives for arithmetic and list manipulation; you have lambda but not higher-order functions; you don't have define.
-To stop the racket-1 interpreter and return to STk, just evaluate an illegal expression, such as `()`.
+To stop the racket-1 interpreter and return to Racket, just evaluate an illegal expression, such as `()`.

 0a.
 Trace in detail how a simple procedure call such as

 `((lambda (x) (+ x 3)) 5) `

-is handled in scheme-1.
+is handled in racket-1.

 0b.
 Try inventing higher-order procedures; since you don't have define you'll have to use the Y-combinator trick, like this: